Great Ocean Road + Otways • Victoria (VIC)

 Arrival + foundations + first sunset

-Meet, set expectations, and lock in long-exposure fundamentals (tripod discipline, shutter targets, wave timing).
+Meet, set expectations, and lock in long-exposure fundamentals, tripod discipline, shutter targets, and wave timing.
 Sunset at a safe, workable coast option.

 Day 2